 Go with your child when giving a timeout.

 For my son, this is a bit different.
 I bring him into his room and tell him I am available when he needs me.
 When he’s really upset, he needs his space.
-Moreover, he can lash out when he’s angry.
+When he’s really worked up, he can lash out.
+So I step aside for some time.
 Once he is ready for me, we hug and talk it out.
 Timeouts that isolate the child from the parent do more damage to their relationship than to their challenging behaviour.

 Apologize when you parent out of anger.

 Yelling, get mad at their crying, or showing other signs of anger can happen to the best of us.
 Not only does admitting we’ve done wrong model good behaviour, it also re-establishes trust.
 Yelling is damaging.